BachaWondimu/stock-data-pipeline/README.md

-#This project has three parts
-##part 1) is stockdata pipe line containing the following components
-##Kafka-producer
+# Project Overview

+This project is divided into three main parts, each containing different components as described below:

+## Part 1: Stock Data Pipeline
+This pipeline processes stock market data using the following components:

+### Kafka Producer
-Listens to Stock Market Alpha Vantage API and sends stream of stockdata to kafka topics
+- Listens to the Alpha Vantage Stock Market API and sends a stream of stock data to Kafka topics.

-##kafka-consumer
+### Kafka Consumer
+- A Spark Streaming job that monitors stock data arriving in Kafka topics.
-Is a spark streaming job the moniters stockdata that arrives at the kafka topics It reads the data, change the json data to a format that is compatable with hbase table, and stores the data on an hbase table
+- Reads the data, converts the JSON format to be compatible with an HBase table, and stores the data in HBase.

-##stockdata-related-scripts
+### Stock Data-Related Scripts
-contain scrips used to run hbase servers, create hbase table, create hive table on top hbase, and query the data in hive shell
+- Contains scripts for managing HBase servers, creating HBase tables, creating Hive tables on top of HBase, and querying the data in Hive.

- ##part 2) is wordcount spark streaming job
+## Part 2: Word Count Spark Streaming Job
+This part is focused on processing word count data:

+### Word Count Streaming Job
- This program listens to a local directory, recieves text input, count the words in the currently arrived data and send the words and their count to     hbase table.
+- Listens to a local directory, receives text input, counts the words in the incoming data, and stores the word count in an HBase table.
-There a a hive table created on topo of hbase to access the words and their count in hive as well Finally We visualize these information in Tableau the following components are related to this pipe line:
+- A Hive table is created on top of HBase to access the words and their counts via Hive.
-##wordcountSparkStreamingJob
-##wordcount-related-scrips
+- The results are visualized using Tableau.

+### Word Count-Related Scripts
+- Includes scripts to set up and manage the Word Count Spark Streaming job, as well as related data processing tasks.